-- Provide proof of source of funds.
-Funds must be legal.
+- Provide proof of funds, which must be legal income.

-- Children of the main applicant, aged under 18.
+- Children of the main applicant, under the age of 18.

-- Children aged 18 to 29, if in full-time attendance at an institution of higher learning, and supported by the main applicant or the main applicant’s spouse.
+- Children aged 18-29, if in full-time attendance at an institution of higher learning and supported by the main applicant or his spouse.

 - Children aged 18 or over that are physically or mentally challenged.